NetSparkleUpdater/NetSparkle/README.md

 - Better WPF support.
 WPF app updates work right now, but this project has obviously been created for Forms instead.
 There's already been work to keep the UI separate from the actual updater, which is good, but better WPF support/documentation/etc. would be helpful.
 - Could we do something neat to tie this in with Squirrel.Windows? https://github.com/Squirrel/Squirrel.Windows
 - Clean up the code (this is needed quite a bit)
-- Update the example files and demo project
+- Update the example files and demo project (as of 2016-10-27, the NetSparkleTestAppWPF and SampleApplication projects work!)
+- Make demos more extensive to show off features

 ## Basic Usage